slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Comedians are the modern day philosophers.
 The truer the things they say, the funnier they are.

-Comedy is about observing the hidden truths in life that everyone knows but nobody has ever quite articulated.
-Standup is about articulating that truth in such a way that people feel momentarily unsafe and confused and then relieved.
+They observe the hidden life truths that everyone knows but nobody has ever quite articulated.

-> *"Anastas, the taste of ice cream interests you more than the construction of communism!"
--- Joseph Stalin to Anastas Mikoyan*
+> *"Mathematicians look down on Physicists, who look down on Engineers, who look down on Designers.
+And Designers look down on everyone."
+-- Naval Ravikant*

+> *"I miss being the age when I thought I would have my shit together by the time I was the age I am now."*

 > *"Sex, like pizza, when it’s good is good.
 When it’s bad it gets in your shirt."*

 > *"There’s a great joke about an automated car plant in Japan, where the machines work in the dark and there are only two living things authorized to be on the factory floor – a man and a dog.
 What’s the man there for?
 His job is to feed the dog.
 What’s the dog for?
-The dog keeps the man from touching any of the machines."*
+The dog keeps the man from touching any of the machines."

-> *"I miss being the age when I thought I would have my shit together by the time I was the age I am now."*
+-- Old joke*

 > *"Reality continues to ruin my life."
 -- Bill Watterson*

-> *"Mathematicians look down on Physicists, who look down on Engineers, who look down on Designers.
-And Designers look down on everyone."
--- Naval Ravikant*

 ### Where is home?